We'll be running a referendum on whether we should remain a part of the National Union of Students (NUS).

 If we remain affiliated...

-HSU would continue to access the democratic and political aspects of NUS.
-We would continue to pay £30,000 towards membership each year.
+HSU will continue to access the democratic and political aspects of NUS.
+We will continue to pay £30,000 towards membership each year.

 If we disaffiliate...

-HSU would submit our disaffiliation to NUS by June 2025.
-HSU would continue to access NUS UK services until December 2025.
-From this point, HSU would no longer participate in the NUS democratic and political processes.
+HSU will submit our disaffiliation to NUS by June 2026.
+HSU will continue to access NUS UK services until December 2026.
+From this point, HSU will no longer participate in the NUS democratic and political processes.